What happened in the Russian Revolution?

 Instead, he abdicated in favor of his brother, Grand Duke Michael, who also refused the throne the next day.

-With no one else taking over, it effectively ending the Romanov dynasty and the royal family no longer controlled Russia.
+With no one else taking over, it effectively ended the Romanov dynasty and the royal family no longer controlled Russia.

 From this point, power was handed over to the Russian people.